cirocosta/react-samples/README.md

 ## Install

+I separated this repository in two main sections: `React Only` and `Flux`.

+The first contains samples that came while studying ReactJS alone.
+The seconds, flux + react.

+### React-only

-Having NodeJS and NPM properly set up, run:
+Having NodeJS and NPM properly set up, go to `react-only` and run:

 ```sh
 $ npm install
 $ gulp build
 ```

-Then start a localserver and enjoy :smile:
+Then start a local server and enjoy :smile:

+### Flux

+`//TODO` :neckbeard: